Patio Bonito (TransMilenio)

 The simple station Patio Bonito is part of the TransMilenio mass-transit system of Bogotá, Colombia, which opened in the year 2000.

 Location

-The station is located in southwestern Bogotá, specifically on Avenida Ciudad de Cali with Calles 38B and 40B Sur.
+The station is located in southwestern Bogotá, specifically on Avenida Ciudad de Cali with Calles 38 and 40B Sur.

-It serves the El Rosario, Corabastos, La Concorida, and Patio Bonito neighborhoods.
+It serves the El Amparo, Corabastos, Mirador de Patio Bonito, and Patio Bonito II neighborhoods.

 History

 In May 2004, the Avenida de Las Américas line was extended along Avenida Ciudad de Cali.
 This station was included in that extension.

 The station is named Patio Bonito due to the neighborhood of the same name to its west.